 In 2005, in the midst of the turmoil, Jill began to speak publicly about staying sane as a caregiver.
 A year later, she wrote a book because nobody, it seemed, was talking about supporting caregivers.
 Bob passed away in 2012, 21 years after his diagnosis.
 He beat the odds by 20 years and 11 ½ months.

-Jill, a St. Clair Shores resident, will offer practical advice and inspiration at a free 2 ½-hour seminar in Novi on March 20 that is sponsored by the Area Agency on Aging 1-B .
-She’ll offer the same seminar next month in other locations in metro Detroit (see full schedule below).
+Jill, a St. Clair Shores resident, will offer practical advice and inspiration at a free 2 ½-hour seminar in Novi on March 20 that is sponsored by the Area Agency on Aging 1-B (AAA 1-B).
+She’ll offer the same seminar at other metro Detroit locations in (click on link below).

 AAA 1-B caught up with Jill to talk about her work.